Tales from the not-so frugal trenches.

 We still have a few more weeks until school starts after Labor Day, so it’s time to plan our summer vacation on a budget.

 I say this as if this is a yearly occurrence which it is most definitely not.
 This is actually the first time since my oldest was born that we are in the financial position to actually GO SOMEWHERE on vacation.
-We have visited family throughout the years for holidays and family celebrations like weddings but I don’t count that as vacation!
+We have visited family throughout the years for holidays and family celebrations like weddings but I don’t count that as a vacation!

 Even though I am tempted to go all out for this vacation, alas, financially we are a bit constrained.
 So a budget summer vacation it is!